 River on Fire – level 3

-Australian lawmaker, Jeremy Buckingham, set Queensland’s Condamine River on fire to show the apparent impact of the coal seam gas industry and fracking operations nearby.
+Australian lawmaker, Jeremy Buckingham, set Queensland’s Condamine River on fire to show the impact of the coal seam gas industry and fracking operations nearby.

 What do you think about this news?